top of page

 b.
 Cantilever Brakes: SHIMANO 105 (R7000) Dual-Pivot Brake Caliper

-In my whole cycling life I had some shifting cable failures but never a brake cable failure - a new cable and an allen key would be all I need.
+Throughout my entire cycling experience, I've encountered shifting cable failures, but I've never (!) experienced a brake cable failure - a new cable and an Allen key would be all I require.

 (to be continued)